Around the Holiday Table: Talking about Someone Who Died

 My mother died on October 23, 2008.
 A month later I spent that first Thanksgiving without her at my godmother Ginny’s house with her family.
 I had known Ginny my whole life and her three daughters, all around my age, were like cousins to me.
 They were all there too, one of them with her own three daughters.

-Grief in the Time of COVID-19, by Susan Angel Miller
+Grief in the Time of COVID-19

 Susan Angel Miller is the author of the memoir Permission to Thrive.
 She lives in Milwaukee with her husband Ron; they are the proud parents of Sara, Rachel, and their forever-beloved Laura.
 Here she shares some hard-earned grief and loss insights that apply in both ordinary and extraordinary times.